 When it comes to red light therapy, this form of light therapy can help make up for the lack of light exposure many of us experience in day-to-day life, and this is the main reason behind many of the potential benefits.

-It's important to note that while red light therapy isn't a cure-all, it does show promise in supporting the body's natural defenses.
+It's important to note that while red light therapy isn't a cure-all, it does, in theory, show promise in supporting the body's natural defenses.

 The theory here revolves around the general support that red light therapy provides at the cellular level — enhancing cellular energy may indirectly support the immune system.

-Studies have suggested that red light therapy could potentially help cells involved in the immune response function more effectively by supporting mitochondrial function.
+Studies have investigated if red light therapy could potentially help cells involved in the immune response function more effectively by supporting mitochondrial function.

 Can Red Light Therapy Help When You're Sick?